 Any citrus that gets past the point of no return still has a purpose!
 They are great for helping to acidify soil for plants that require a lower pH.
 All others become marmalade, a delicious jam that is perfect for buttered toast with tea (how civilized!) or for peanut butter and jelly sandwiches.

 The marmalade making process has a bad reputation.
 Purists will insist on carrying out a variety of very time consuming and finicky steps.
 Doing so results in a beautiful product, but if I followed the “rules” I would never make the stuff at all.
 I have limited time, and very limited patience.
 Instead, you can use a food processor, or a spiral slicer to speed up the process.
 If those aren’t options, I also have easy “by hand” instructions, too.
 You can do it, I have faith in you!

-One key thing to note, this process needs to span a couple of days.
-Your citrus pulp will need to sit overnight.
+This process needs to span a couple of days because your citrus pulp will need to soak overnight.
 Day one will be prepping the fruit, a quick process unless you are doing a lot.
 Day two is cooking the marmalade, also a quick process unless you are doing a lot.
 By the way, day two can actually be several days later if you store your fruit mixture in the refrigerator!

 Marmalade is best made with either single types of thin-skinned citrus like oranges, limes, and lemons, or any kind of mixture of them.
 I have found the best tasting ones have some orange in it.
 Unless you REALLY like grapefruit, I would advise against it due to its very bitter taste.

 I have a few options for how to prepare the fruit.
 The instructions are in the recipe below, so choose whatever works best for you and the equipment you have available.